 The card also has benefits that are way better than the Amex Business Gold card, but it’s also got a bigger $595 annual fee ($695 if application is received on or after 01/13/2022) (see rates and fees).
 Here are some of the things you’ll get:

 - 5x Amex Membership Rewards points per dollar when you book airfare and hotels through the Amex travel portal

 - Up to $200 in statement credits per calendar year for airline incidentals with your selected airline (luggage fees, in-flight food and drink, etc.)

-- Access to airport lounges (Delta, Priority Pass, Airspace and American Express Centurion Lounges)
+- Access to airport lounges (Delta, Priority Pass, Airspace and American Express Centurion Lounges) (enrollment required).

 - Elite car rental status with Avis, Executive status with National Car Rental and Gold Plus Rewards with Hertz

 - Gold Hilton status (free breakfast and upgrades when available)